Vahidpro/clean-code-notes/README.md

 ### Avoid Disinformation

 Noise words are another meaningless distinction.
 Imagine that you have a `Product` class.
 If you have another called `ProductInfo` or `ProductData`, you have made the names different without making them mean anything different.
 Info and Data are indistinct noise words like `a`, `an`, and `the`.

+### Use Pronounceable Names
+### Use Searchable Name
+My personal preference is that single-letter names can ONLY be used as local variables inside short methods. _The length of a name should correspond to the size of its scope_